 |Tsinghua School of Economics and Management||9||37||28||53|

 An astute observer would notice that I went up in the rankings in Google for all three terms.
 So whatever I'm doing must be working, unfortunately I haven't done much.
 Mainly I've continue to blog which has increased the frequency I've used phrases like Sauder and Tsinghua.
-I've also used internal links intelligently and that is it.
-Adding well written content and thoughtful organization of files, directories, and links that is it.
+I've also used internal links intelligently.
+Adding well written content and thoughtful organization of files, directories, and links is part of my standard operating procedures.
 That is all there is to SEO apparently.

 As I've previously written I've been actively trying to do better in Google Image search and find out how it works.
 I'm happy to report that many more images from Muschamp.ca have been indexed by Google.
-However the ones I specifically included to see how important file name was are not currently showing up for the obvious search terms.
+However the ones I specifically included to guage the importance of file names are not currently showing up for obvious search terms.
 Rather than dwell on my failures I'll instead give some examples where I and Google have succeeded.
-I think in addition to increasing the number of images in their database Google as altered their algorithm for the better.
+I think in addition to increasing the number of images in their database Google has altered their algorithm for the better.

 Here are some specific examples of where I've had success.
-When searching for Marlene Lau you also get to see a picture of just me, as well as several of Marlene and others.
-In fact since I first noticed this it appears even more images from my website have been indexed by Google, including several that weren't only a few days ago.
+When searching for Marlene Lau you also get to see a picture of just me, as well as several of Marlene.
+In fact since I first noticed this it appears even more images from my website have been indexed by Google, including several that were not just a few days ago.
 I held off writing this article until after my last exam.
 Several images that are in search engine optimization articles are now returned by Google Image Search.
 I'm sure Marlene will be overjoyed when she learns this: The first eight pictures returned are now from my site, with all but one of them containing Marlene, good work Google.

-One of the reasons I began to investigate all this is over on my Nurgle sub-domain I have a lot of pictures and although they are indexed they didn't use to do particularly well in Google Image Search.
+One of the reasons I began to investigate all this is over on my Nurgle sub-domain I have a lot of pictures and although they are indexed they didn't perform particularly well in Google Image Search.
 I haven't had any time at all to work on that portion of my website and I just don't see why I should have to alter my perfectly good file names so I have files called "nurgle.jpg" or "plagueMarine.jpg".
 I have so many Nurgle and Plague Marine pictures that I have to give them different and more elaborate names.
-Another reason I can't change the file names is I used Apple's iPhoto to generate many of my galleries and it names the images clever things like "0.jpg".
+Another reason I can't change the file names is I used Apple's iPhoto to generate many of my galleries and it names the images "0.jpg" for example.
 Currently in iPhoto there is no way to change this behaviour.
 How I discovered all this was repeatedly searching Google Image Search for Nurgle over a long period of time.
 I found some cool models and links, stuff I couldn't find with the normal Google search but I was dismayed that although I ranked first in Google for the keyword "nurgle" I did so poorly in the image search.
 I blamed it all on file names and set about to test this theory.
-I also didn't like the one photo Google would choose from the hundreds on my site to represent nurgle.muschamp.ca
+I also didn't like the one photo Google would choose from the hundreds on my site to represent my nurgle subdomain.

 I appear to be doing better, I now have the 28th ranked picture for Nurgle but I would of course like to be number one or at least on the first page.
 And in my case Google has truly chosen a random image.
 Further digging reveals another picture from my domain on the third page.
 Google Image Search is still difficult to predict, probably moreso for competitive keywords.